-5.3 Accounts and billing1
+4.3 Accounts and billing1

-- 5.3.1 As from 1/7/2018 the municipality will only enter into Rendering of Services agreements with owners of properties with regard to rates and services to be rendered at a property.
-The owner of the property will have to pay the relevant deposit as described in the Principles and Policy on Tariffs of the Thabazimbi Municipality which deposit will be held as security for services rendered by the municipality until the property is sold. - 5.3.2 Where a consumer has not completed a rendering of services agreement, the date of transfer of ownership shall be deemed to be the date of rendering of services.
-A consumer will be contacted to complete a rendering of services agreement, should they not do so within a period of 7 days the municipality will suspend the consumer's services. - 5.3.3 Billing of accounts will be done on the 22nd of each month.
-Settlement or due date for payment is the 7th of each month in respect of services accounts and rates accounts with an extension noted on each account. - 5.3.4 Customers will receive an understandable and accurate bill on a monthly basis from the municipality, which will consolidate all service costs for that property. - 5.3.5 Accounts will be produced in accordance with the meter reading cycle and due dates are linked to the statement date. - 5.3.6 Accounts will be delivered to all consumers seven (7) days before the due date of payment, the 7th of every month. - 5.3.7 Accounts will be rendered monthly in cycles of approximately 30 days at the address last recorded with the municipality or its authorized agent.
+- 4.3.1 As from 1/7/2018 the municipality will only enter into Rendering of Services agreements (confirmation letter of properties transferred, deed dump & deed search) with owners of properties with regard to rates and services to be rendered at a property.
+The owner of the property will have to pay the relevant deposit as described in the Principles and Policy on Tariffs of the Thabazimbi Municipality which deposit will be held as security for services rendered by the municipality until the property is sold. - 4.3.2 Billing of accounts will be done on the 22nd of each month.
+Settlement or due date for payment is the 7th of each month in respect of services accounts and rates accounts with an extension noted on each account. - 4.3.3 Errors made on billing of accounts will be adjusted for a period of 36 months and should it appear that the consumer has been over or under billed a letter of dispute will be handed to the consumer and adjust account accordingly. - 4.3.4 Customers will receive an understandable and accurate bill on a monthly basis from the municipality, which will consolidate all service costs for that property. - 4.3.5 Accounts will be produced in accordance with the meter reading cycle and due dates are linked to the statement date. - 4.3.6 Accounts will be delivered to all consumers seven (7) days before the due date of payment, the 7th of every month. - 4.3.7 Accounts will be rendered monthly in cycles of approximately 30 days at the address last recorded with the municipality or its authorized agent. - 4.3.8 It is the customer's responsibility to ensure timeous payment in the event of accounts not received, and to obtain a duplicate account when the account is not delivered during the normal billing cycle. - 4.3.9 Accounts of Councillors and employees may be deducted from their salaries/allowances on a monthly basis; alternatively; they may sign a debit order for deduction of the monthly account off their bank account. - 4.3.10 Staff arrears will be dealt with in accordance with Schedule 2(10) of Local Government: Municipal Systems Act 32 of 2000 and in terms of any procedures, method or actions referred to in this policy.
+Notwithstanding any other procedure, method or action that may be taken in terms of this policy, the Municipality shall deduct any outstanding amount from such staff members 'salary after this 3month period. - 4.3.11 Notwithstanding any other procedures, method or action that may be taken in terms of this policy, the Municipality shall deduct any outstanding amount from such Councillors1' remuneration after this 3 (three) month period - 4.3.12 Where an account is not settled in full, any lesser amount tendered and accepted shall not be deemed to be in final settlement of such an account.